-Figure 8-12: Makhaleng Dam long-term stochastic net yield curve at 2030 development level
+Figure 5-20: Makhaleng Dam long-term stochastic net yield curve at 2030 development level

 810 million m3 versus 1 382 million m3, the difference in the shape of the long-term stochastic gross yield curves is clearly evident.
-Due to the compensation releases from Makhaleng Dam, the yield from the dam significantly reduces at the high assurance levels (Figure 8-12 versus The long-term stochastic gross yield for the smaller Makhaleng Dam at site S2 was added (Figure 8-13) mainly to illustrate the difference between the shape of the net yield and gross yield long-term stochastic yield curves.
+Due to the mitigation releases from Makhaleng Dam, the yield from the dam significantly reduces at the high assurance levels (Figure 5-12 versus Figure the shape of the net yield and gross yield long-term stochastic yield curves.
 The smaller Makhaleng Dam was initially investigated as part of Component III of the study, Task 3d (Water Resource Assessment) (ORASECOM, 2019a).
-Although the gross storage of the two dams differ, Figure 8-13).
+Although the gross storage of the two dams differ, The long-term stochastic gross yield for the smaller Makhaleng Dam at site S2 was added (Figure 5-13) mainly to illustrate the difference between 5-13).